abel-castro/abelcastro.dev/README.md

 This project also provides a REST-API with following endpoints:

 - `GET /api/posts/` - return all posts
-- `GET /api/sports/standings/` - return the current standings of some of the most important football competitions in Europe
+- `GET /api/sports/standings/` - return the current standings and results of some of the most important football competitions in Europe
   ```json
     [
       {